Age old question: How to mix modern and traditional decorating styles

 So, what’s the trick to mixing interior design styles, especially between modern and traditional?

-To pull off this authentic, sophisticated look for your own home, read on for ideas on of mixing interior decorating styles.
+To pull off this authentic, sophisticated look for a home design, read on for the professional formula of mixing interior decorating styles.

 Create balance

 If your interior style leans traditional, add a modern element for nuance.
 And if your space is contemporary, throw in an antique to create depth.
 Repeats of shapes help unite disparate elements.
-Examples could be a traditional reading chair paired with a modern pharmacy reading light; a modern bed frame juxtaposed with an antique tapestry hung as artwork above it; an ornate antique mirror above a minimal bathroom sink.
+Examples could be a traditional reading chair paired with a modern floor lamp; a sleek bed frame juxtaposed with an antique tapestry hung as artwork above it; an ornate antique mirror above a minimal bathroom sink.

 In a Hamptons cottage, contemporary monochromatic art refreshes an eclectic combination of antiques and tribal crafts, including a Baroque mirror and 19th Century sofa.
 Design: Patrick McGrath / Photo: Stephen Kent Johnson